England tour of India: KL Rahul ruled out for third Test; Devdutt Padikkal called as replacement

-KL Rahul, whose availability for the remaining three Tests was subject to fitness, was ruled out of the third Test against England in Rajkot confirmed the Board of Control for Cricket in India on Monday.
+KL Rahul, whose availability for the remaining three matches was subject to fitness, was ruled out of the third Test against England in Rajkot, confirmed the Board of Control for Cricket in India on Monday.

 As a result, the men’s selection committee named Devdutt Padikkal as KL Rahul’s replacement for the third Test which starts in Rajkot on Thursday.